Most Dust Collection Systems Are Sized to Sell Filters.

 Skip the guesswork.
 Talk to the owner.

 A system with 5 pickup points requiring 500 CFM each needs at least 2,500 CFM of total airflow.
-After accounting for ductwork losses and filter resistance, the fan and collector must be sized to maintain that airflow under full operating (dirty filter) conditions.
+After accounting for ductwork losses and filter resistance, and the fan a collector must be sized to maintain that airflow under full operating (dirty filter) conditions.

 Systems must be sized based on dirty-air performance, since pressure drop increases as filters load during normal operation.